- What are the general requirements for the Unmarried Partner Visa?

 - Call logs to show that the couple has a history of communication

-Additional documents (where relevant to your circumstances) include evidence of English language ability, evidence of a healthy tuberculosis certificate, or a letter of support from your partner/ sponsor or any other required letters
+Additional supporting documents (where relevant to your circumstances) include evidence of English language ability, evidence of a healthy tuberculosis certificate, or a letter of support from your partner/ sponsor or any other required letters.

 What are the fees and waiting times for the Unmarried Partner Visa?

-To apply for an Unmarried Partner Visa, you will be required to pay a Home Office application fee of £1,523 if your application is made outside the UK.
-If you make the application inside the UK, it will cost you £1,033.
+To apply for an Unmarried Partner Visa, you will be required to pay a Home Office application fee of £1,538 if your application is made outside the UK.
+If you make the application inside the UK, it will cost you £1,048 (fees correct as of February 2023).

 However, there are additional costs that you should be aware of when submitting your visa application to join your partner in the UK.